vumaasha/ml-stack-lite/README.md

 ### Getting started with learning materials

+You can clone this repository and launch jupyter and access the notebooks

+**OR**

 You can use **[Google Collab](https://colab.research.google.com/)** (a simple one click solution from Google) to read and playaround with the learning materials/notebooks.
 We recommend you to use this setup, to avoid any version or installation problems.
 To Open a notebook in this GitHub Repository in Google Collab:

 * Open **[Google Collab](https://colab.research.google.com/)** and choose **`GITHUB`** tab